-Like most things in life, freelancing as a translator is about more than the joy of being able to wear your pyjamas all day.
+Like most things in life, freelancing as a translator is about more than the joy of being able to wear your pajamas all day.
 It’s an opportunity to thrive in your career and life.
 As a translator, you are providing a foundational part of how business is conducted, ideas are conveyed, and how society is able to connect seamlessly.
-In short, your job is important.
-So are you.
+In short, your job is important, and so are you.

-If you want toof the market and the curve balls that life will inevitably throw at you, you are going to need more than a passion for language.
-You are going to need survival skills!
+If you want toof the market and the curve balls that life will inevitably throw at you, you are going to need more than a passion for language; you are going to need survival skills!
 Here are our 9 tips to help you succeed (pajamas optional).

 1. Get used to variety